jasmcaus/caer/README.md

 ## Contributing

 We appreciate all contributions.
 If you plan to contribute new features, utility functions, or extensions to the core, please go through our [Contribution Guidelines][contributing].
-By participating, you are expected to uphold the [Code of Conduct](https://github.com/jasmcaus/caer/blob/master/CODE_OF_CONDUCT.md)
+By participating, you are expected to uphold the [Code of Conduct][coc].

 To contribute, start working through the `caer` codebase, read the [Documentation][docs], navigate to the [Issues][issues] tab and start looking through interesting issues.